infinityworks/snow-cannon/README.md

 - [SnowSQL v1.2](https://docs.snowflake.com/en/user-guide/snowsql.html)
 - [AWS Command Line Interface v2.0.46](https://aws.amazon.com/cli/)
 - [pre-commit](https://pre-commit.com/)

+## Snowflake Account Setup

+### Snowflake grants
+As part of account setup, the grant for `create integration` must be assigned to SYSADMIN for the modules to function correctly.
+By default, only the ACCOUNTADMIN can create `storage integrations` and we wanted to abstract this high powered role away from automated deployment users and so grant integrations to SYSADMIN to handle all infra resources.

+To achieve this, run:

+    USE ROLE ACCOUNTADMIN;
+    GRANT CREATE INTEGRATION ON ACCOUNT to ROLE SYSADMIN;

+ACCOUNTADMIN should be a break-glass solution and locked away.

+### Resource naming
+Many resources like the remote state bucket and lock table include the project name in the resource.
+I suggest you do a find and replace of `snow-cannon` with your project name to replace all instances.

 ## Installing SnowSQL
 The project uses the SnowSQL CLI for resource creation when the Terraform provider lacks the functionality; this includes table creation particularly when deploying Snowpipes.
 To download SnowSQL cli follow [these instructions](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html#installing-snowsql) or if you have homebrew use: